petrij98/Kansa/README.md

 A modular incident response framework in Powershell.

-Originally designed by Dave Hull, this fork of the repo will contain updated scripts designed with Powershell 7.5 and modern Sysinternals deployments in mind.
+Originally designed by Dave Hull, this fork of the repo will contain updated scripts designed with Powershell 7.5 and modern Sysinternals deployments in mind, plus a WIP GUI app to orchestrate the entire project.

 For original documentation, refer to: https://github.com/davehull/Kansa